ulisesbocchio/react-redux-boilerout/README.md

 import TodosReducer from './TodosReducer';
 import TodosActions from '../actions/TodosActions';
 import { createStore } from 'redux';
-import { actionReducersEnhancer } from 'react-redux-boilerout';
+import { boileroutEnhancer } from 'react-redux-boilerout';

 const sliceReducers = [
     TodosReducer